CodeKingdomsTeam/rodash/README.md

 # [Getting Started](https://codekingdomsteam.github.io/rodash/)

-Please download [the latest release](https://codekingdomsteam.github.io/rodash/releases) and [read the docs](https://codekingdomsteam.github.io/rodash/) to learn how to use Rodash in your games.
+Please [read the docs](https://codekingdomsteam.github.io/rodash/) to learn how to use Rodash in your games.

 # Contributing